Post Summary: Things to do in Japan

 Sitting starkly in the middle of the village is a park constructed of concrete called Triangle Park, which is known as a rallying point preceding a night on the town (it’s also the dirtiest spot we’ve found in Japan – tons of litter).

-There are also many bold murals – some of which have been painted by famous, contemporary Japanese artists – and there’s even a pint-size Statue of Liberty if you’re feeling homesick or just want a quirky photo to show your jealous friends back home.
+There are also many bold murals – some of which have been painted by famous, contemporary Japanese artists – and there’s even a pint-size Statue of Liberty if you’re feeling homesick or want a quirky photo to show your jealous friends back home.
 Though the area is fun and lively, it’s not a great place for families after the sun goes down.

 Den-Den Town

-Also called Nipponbashi, Den-Den Town is a shopping district in Osaka that’s famous for electronics and otaku – which is an often-derogatory term used to describe people whose interests in anime and other fetishes are borderline neurotic.
+Also called Nipponbashi, Den-Den Town is a shopping district in Osaka famous for electronics and otaku – an often-derogatory term used to describe people whose interests in anime and other fetishes are borderline neurotic.
 The name became mainstream after one of Japan’s most infamous psychopaths and serial killers was dubbed the otaku murderer.

 The term is becoming less negative, though, and the district has a reputation for eclectic nerdiness, which most find endearing.
 Due to the competition between electronics vendors, it’s okay and even expected that you’ll haggle over the price if you decide to buy something to take back with you.